Table of Contents

 Respect Builds Relationship.
 Lack of Respect Destroys Relationship.

-Respect is crucial in every healthy relationship.
-Parent-child relations are no exceptions.
+Mutual respect is crucial in every healthy relationship.
+A positive parent-child relationship is no exceptions.
 Respecting a child means respecting that they are people, too.
 They have their own needs, wants, and preferences.
 They may be a little ignorant because they still have a lot to learn, but we shouldn’t treat them as less because of that.

 Provide Autonomous Support